-- 1. Marine mammals can avoid the area while underwater, and seals and sea lions can haul out in areas nearby to avoid the limited area of elevated underwater construction noise within the large lock.
-The small lock would be available during large lock closures for marine mammal passage through the Locks. - 2.
-Ambient underwater noise level in the LWSC and Locks area is higher than unconfined and undeveloped marine areas due to boat traffic.
-Marine mammals are likely acclimated to these disturbances. - 3.
-The noise generated by construction is similar to conditions already present around the Locks and in Shilshole Bay.
+1. Marine mammals can avoid the area while underwater, and seals and sea lions can haul out in areas nearby to avoid the limited area of elevated underwater construction noise within the large lock.
+The small lock would be available during large lock closures for marine mammal passage through the Locks.

+2. Ambient underwater noise level in the LWSC and Locks area is higher than unconfined and undeveloped marine areas due to boat traffic.
+Marine mammals are likely acclimated to these disturbances.